What is a Stroke?

 The Stroke Center of Excellence at Fawcett Memorial Hospital is a 33 bed Progressive Care Unit.
 The designated Stroke Unit consists of dedicated, competent, caring nurses, skilled in the area of neurological care.
 Our nurses work with a multi-disciplinary team of healthcare professionals, neurologists, and neurosurgeons.

-What Does This Means to You or Your Loved One?
+What Does This Mean to You or Your Loved One?

 - Communication between the ambulance team and the hospital are in place before patient arrives to the Emergency Department.
 “Stroke Alert” can be called from the field by emergency personnel, it can be initiated by the triage nurse in the Emergency Department, and it can also be called for in-hospital patients and families that begin to exhibit signs and symptoms of stroke.